chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

     :name: geometry
     :height: 15cm

-The geometry of the bed was created using `Pointiwise <../../../tools/pointwise/pointowise.html>`_, and the overview of created mesh is also shown below;
+The geometry of the bed was created using `Pointiwise <../../../tools/pointwise/pointowise.html>`_, and the overview of created mesh is:

 .. image:: images/mesh.png
     :alt: The geometry and boundary conditions